Click Here : Official FIFA Beach Soccer Rules

 Copyrights & Trademarks

-The Site and all of its contents including, but not limited to, all text and images (“Content”) are owned and copyrighted by the Viaports and Pro-Am Beach Soccer and its tournaments with all rights reserved unless otherwise noted.
-Any content that is a trademark, logo, or service mark is also a registered and unregistered trademark of the Viaports International, Inc. and Pro-Am Beach Soccer, Inc. Your use of any Content without the written permission of the Content owner is strictly prohibited.
-You may write the Rights and Permissions Department of the Viaports International, Inc. and Pro-Am Beach Soccer:
+The Site and all of its contents including, but not limited to, all text and images (“Content”) are owned and copyrighted by the Viaports International LLC, Pro-Am Beach Soccer, and its tournaments with all rights reserved unless otherwise noted.
+Any content that is a trademark, logo, or service mark is also a registered and unregistered trademark of the Viaports International, LLC. and Pro-Am Beach Soccer, Inc. Your use of any Content without the written permission of the Content owner is strictly prohibited.
+You may write the Rights and Permissions Department of the Viaports International, LLC. and Pro-Am Beach Soccer: